|Guide||♦||41 Triplogs||1 Topic|

 My buddy and I did this hike on Labor Day.
-Neither of us had been here before so we set out early to try and find the canyon.
+Neither of us had been here before, so we set out early to try and find the canyon.
 Follow the directions given below.
 Park your car at the tank (which will be on your right) or park as we did under the big ponderosa on the other side of the road opposite the tank.

 Once in Willow Valley, it's a short way before you come to three to four swims, the first two you can climb around, which are described in Williams' book "Canyoneering Arizona" as 5.1 climbs.
 So just swim for it.
 It's deep water in all of the pools.
 The first pool is an easy swim and a flat rock to start your swim off of too.
-The second pool is a little trickier, you scramble down onto wet rock and go right in.
-The third pool is a mandatory swim and this one is real tricky as once you scramble down it gets real narrow and the rock sort of goes straight down into the water.
+The second pool is a little trickier; you scramble down onto the wet rock and go right in.
+The third pool is a mandatory swim.
+This one is tricky.
+Once you scramble down, it gets real narrow, and the rock sort of goes straight down into the water.
 There is a ledge you can slide over and onto and start from there or just go feet first into the water.
 We decided on the ledge.
-You scramble over a rock and slide down onto the ledge which is slick and under water, if you fall to your right you fall into a 5 foot pool, if you fall to your left (which is the swimming path) then you fall into deep water so be careful, it's only about 4 feet wide for about 10 feet or so.
-The last pool Williams book said it was a wade but it was way deeper than any wade.
+You scramble over a rock and slide down onto the ledge, which is slick and underwater.
+If you fall to your right, you fall into a 5-foot pool.
+If you fall to your left (which is the swimming path), then you fall into deep water, so be careful; it's only about 4 feet wide for about 10 feet or so.
+The last pool Williams' book said it was a wade, but it was way deeper than any wade.
 We found a way around this one on creek right up a rock slope, over, and kind of spider man your way around a narrow ledge then jump from there onto the beach.